anushkasingh05/ai-study-assistant/README.md

 **Anushka Kumari**

-Frontend / AI Study Assistant Internship Assignment
+Frontend Internship Assignment — StudyAI

 ---

-# 📄 License
+## License

-This project was created as an internship assignment and is intended for educational and demonstration purposes.
+This project was developed as part of a frontend internship assignment for educational and demonstration purposes.